gnss-sdr/geniuss-place/_sp-blocks/10-observables.md

   * $$ \epsilon_P $$ models the receiver's thermal noise.

 GNSS-SDR performs pseudorange generation based on setting a **common reception time** across all channels[^Petovello12].
-The result of this approach is not an absolute pseudorange, but a relative pseudorange with respect to the value (of pseudorange) allocated for a reference satellite.
+The result of this approach is not an absolute pseudorange, but a relative pseudorange with respect to the value (of pseudorange) allocated for a _reference_ satellite.
 This is possible thanks to the time of week (TOW) information, that is the epoch conveyed by the navigation message, and the associated reception time $$ t_{\text{RX}} $$, that is the epoch measured by the receiver's time counter, both available for each satellite.

 The first step performed by the common reception time algorithm is the selection of a reference satellite: it is the satellite with the most recent TOW (which is the nearest satellite), denoted as $$ \text{TOW}_\text{ref} $$, whose associated $$ t_{\text{RX}_\text{ref}} $$ is taken as the common reception time for all channels.
-To this satellite it is assigned a initial travel time ($$ \tau_\text{ref} = 68.802 $$ ms, but in general it is a value between $$ 65 $$ and $$ 85 $$ milliseconds according to the user altitude) that can be easily converted in meters considering the speed of light.
+An initial travel time ($$ \tau_\text{ref} = 68.802 $$ ms is assigned to this satellite, but in general it is a value between $$ 65 $$ and $$ 85 $$ milliseconds according to the user altitude) that can be easily converted in meters considering the speed of light.
 Then, the pseudoranges for all other satellites are derived by adding the relative-arrival times.
 Each travel time $$ \tau $$ can be computed as:

 $$ \tau^{(i)} = \Delta \text{TOW} + \Delta t_\text{RX} + \tau_\text{ref} = \text{TOW}^{(i)}-\text{TOW}_\text{ref}+t_\text{RX}^{(i)}-t_{\text{RX}_\text{ref}} + \tau_\text{ref} $$